talaniz/temporalio-doc-helper/README.md

 This Slack bot evaluates questions and provides responses if they can be found in the [Temporal Technologies documentation](https://docs.temporal.io/).

 ## Prerequisites
 - Configure a [Slack application](https://docs.slack.dev/tools/bolt-python/building-an-app) in your workspace.
+Include the following permissions and event subscriptions:
+    - Actions: `chat:write`
+    - Information: `channels:history`, `reactions:read`
+    - Events: `message.channels`, `reaction_added`
 - Setup a free [Ngrok account](https://ngrok.com/pricing) to expose the bot to the world.
 - Download and install [Ollama](https://ollama.com/)